• Fall 2025

 tatemodern

-"Thoroughly Modern Meghan" "New Database Highlights Overlooked European Avant-Garde Artists" "1968: Year of Counter-Revolution" "Hong Kong’s Youth Culture, Captured in Disturbing Animations" "The Gray Market: Why Portia de Rossi’s Art-Tech Startup Has a Hard Road Ahead" "12 Crucial Takeaways From Last Week’s $1.9 Billion New York Auction Cycle" "Exploring the Art Market’s Best (and Worst) Practices (PODCAST)" A New Vision for Ancient Art at the Getty Villa (VIDEO) "Does Performance Art Need to be Experienced Live?
-(VIDEO)" "Interview Magazine, founded by Andy Warhol, folds after nearly 50 years"
+"Thoroughly Modern Meghan" "New Database Highlights Overlooked European Avant-Garde Artists" "1968: Year of Counter-Revolution" "Hong Kong’s Youth Culture, Captured in Disturbing Animations" "The Gray Market: Why Portia de Rossi’s Art-Tech Startup Has a Hard Road Ahead" "12 Crucial Takeaways From Last Week’s $1.9 Billion New York Auction Cycle" "Exploring the Art Market’s Best (and Worst) Practices (PODCAST)" A New Vision for Ancient Art at the Getty Villa (VIDEO) "Interview Magazine, founded by Andy Warhol, folds after nearly 50 years" "Does Performance Art Need to be Experienced Live?
+(VIDEO)"

 • Thoroughly Modern Meghan